-Legislation A statewide public tender was advertised, opened and evaluated in accordance with regulations 11(1) and 18(4) of Part 4 of the Local Government (Functions and General) Regulations 1996, where tenders are required to be publicly invited if the consideration under a contract is, or is estimated to be more, or worth more, than community infrastructure.
+Legislation A statewide public tender was advertised, opened and evaluated in accordance with regulations 11(1) and 18(4) of Part 4 of the Local Government (Functions and General) Regulations 1996, where tenders are required to be publicly invited if the consideration under a contract is, or is estimated to be more, or worth more, than \$250,000.

-Objective Quality Open Spaces.
+- Key theme Quality Urban Environment. - Objective Quality Open Spaces.

-Strategic initiative Adopt consistent principals in the management and provision of and enrich the lives of the community.

-Policy To have urban and green spaces which are attractive, well utilised
+- Strategic initiative Adopt consistent principals in the management and provision of community infrastructure. - Policy To have urban and green spaces which are attractive, well utilised and enrich the lives of the community.